gaiterjones/magento-buy-x-get-y-free/README.md

 ### Installation

-Extract the extension and copy the files to the /app folder of your magento installation.
+Extract the module and copy the files to the /app folder of your magento installation.
 Refresh your cache, log out of admin and back in again.

 ### Configuration

-Configure the extension under
+Configure the module under

-	System>Configuration>My Extensions
+	System>Configuration>My modules

 see below for examples.
 There are four sections to configure, one for each type of BUYXGETYFREE promotion, BUY X, SPEND X, CATEGORY X and COUPON X.